scolapicchioni/blazor/Lab08/readme.md

 - On the `Solution Explorer`, right click your solution, then select `Add` -> `New Project`.
 - In the `Create a new project` dialog, select `gRPC Service` and select `Next`
 - Name the project `PhotoSharingApplication.WebServices.Grpc.Comments`.
 It's important to name the project `PhotoSharingApplication.WebServices.Grpc.Comments` so the namespaces will match when you copy and paste code.
-- Ensure to select the latest .NET Core version (6.0 Preview) and select `Create`
+- Ensure to select the latest .NET Core version (6.0) and select `Create`

 ### Examine the project files